Johnny Cash (Tracy Byrd song)

-"Johnny Cash" is a song co-written by John Rich, Vicky McGehee and Rodney Clawson.
-It was originally recorded by Tracy Byrd on his 2005 Greatest Hits album, but not released as a single.
+"Johnny Cash" is a song co-written by John Rich, Vicky McGehee, and Rodney Clawson.
+It was originally recorded by Tracy Byrd on his 2005 Greatest Hits album, but was not released as a single.
 The song was covered by American country music artist Jason Aldean, and his version was released as the first single from his 2007 album Relentless and the fourth single of his career.
 Aldean's version also became his fourth (consecutive) top 10 hit on the U.S. Billboard Hot Country Songs chart with a peak at number 6.

 Content

 "Johnny Cash" is an up-tempo song in which the narrator addresses his lover, inviting her to join him on a road trip to Las Vegas.
 The connection to singer Johnny Cash is made only in the chorus ("Blastin' out the Johnny Cash"), indicating that Cash's music will be played while the narrator and his lover are on their road trip.
 The song also makes several references to a number of Cash's songs.